MS Advanced Materials Engineering

 - The ability to work individually as well as in a team in a diverse environment.

 - B.Sc.
 Textile / Materials / Polymer / Mechanical / Chemical Engineering degree or any other equivalent degree from HEC/PEC recognized university / institution with minimum CGPA 2.50/4.00 or 3.50/5.00 in semester system or 60% marks in annual/term system.

-- The candidate must have passed GAT-A test.
+- The candidate will have to pass NTU GAT test.